 As is customary for large business meetings, ECSC provides light refreshments in conjunction with most of our meetings (coffee, soda, Danishes/snacks).
 In addition, ECSC usually provides a buffet lunch for board members, staff, and guests of multiple cooperative service organizations that also use our facility for meetings in conjunction with the ECSC Board's four meetings each year at its office in Cayce.
 Lunch is optional, and some ECSC Board members choose to leave instead of eating.
-We do not have a record of who consumed food and who did not, but the average per-person cost of food/refreshments for each meeting was \$40.67.
-In addition, all ECSC Board members were invited to a special day of budget committee meetings, where light refreshments were served.
-The cost per person at this meeting was \$8.47.
-The cumulative average food/refreshment expense in conjunction with ECSC Board meetings would be \$130.47 per person for the year.
+We do not have a record of who consumed food and who did not, but the average per-person cost of food/refreshments for each meeting was \$37.09.
+In addition, all ECSC Board members were invited to a special day of budget committee meetings, where lunch was served.
+The cost per person at this meeting was \$47.16.
+The cumulative average food/refreshment expense in conjunction with ECSC Board meetings would be \$148.36 per person for the year.
 All Board Members had an opportunity to receive this benefit.